 A very sick child needs to start treatment right away.
 You will be able to start pre-referral treatment before the child leaves for the health facility.
 You will begin treating a child with a danger sign and diarrhoea or fever or fast breathing.
-Also, you will begin treating a child with chest indrawing, one of the danger signs.
+Also, you will begin treating a child with chest in drawing, one of the danger signs.

 The pre-referral treatment is the same as the first dose of the medicine.
 The first dose of the medicine will start to help the child on the way to the health facility.
 ORS, an antimalarial, and an antibiotic are in your drug box to use as pre-referral treatments.

-Do not waste time doing rapid diagnostic test for malaria if a child has any danger sign.

-If the child with fever has:
+Do not waste time doing rapid diagnostic test for malaria; if the child with fever has:

-Convulsions, or is unusually sleepy or unconscious, or is vomiting everything or is not able to drink or feed anything and palmar pallor give rectal artesunate
+•Convulsions, or is unusually sleepy or unconscious, or is vomiting everything or is not able to drink or feed anything and palmar pallor give rectal artesunate